arya0509/finance_tracker/README.md

 # Finance Tracker - Personal Expense Management App

-A full-stack web application built to help users effectively track, manage, and visualize their monthly expenses in a simple and user-friendly way.
+Finance Tracker is a personal expense management web app built to help users gain better control over their spending habits.
+In a world where money slips away quietly through daily transactions, this tool provides clarity by allowing users to track expenses, categorize them, and instantly view their monthly spending patterns — all through a simple and clean interface.

+The app focuses on usability, security, and speed — offering Google OAuth login for quick access, a responsive design for any device, and a MySQL-powered backend for real-time data management.
+It's built for people who want a no-fluff, straightforward way to see where their money is going.

 ---